Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Build the interactive visualizations for the dashboard.
 This was done one chart at a time.

-**My Prompt(s) to AI (Example for the Scatter Plot):**
+**My Prompt to AI (Example for the Scatter Plot):**
 > "Using Streamlit and Plotly Express, create a scatter plot from a pandas DataFrame.
-The x-axis should be 'Temperature_F', and the y-axis 'Energy_Usage_MWh'.
-Color the points by 'City'.
-Add a single regression line for all data points.
-Also, show me how to calculate the Pearson correlation coefficient and R-squared value and display them as text in the Streamlit app."
+The x-axis should be 'TMAX_F', and the y-axis 'energy_mwh'.
+Color the points by 'city'.
+Add an OLS trendline.
+Also, show me how to calculate the R-squared value and display it using `st.metric`."

 **AI's Contribution:**
-*   Provided the correct Plotly Express call: `px.scatter(df, x='Temperature_F', y='Energy_Usage_MWh', color='City', trendline='ols')`.
+*   Provided the correct Plotly Express call: `px.scatter(df, x='TMAX_F', y='energy_mwh', color='city', trendline='ols')`.
 *   Showed how to calculate correlation with `df['col1'].corr(df['col2'])`.
-*   For R-squared, it provided a more complex but correct approach using `scipy.stats.linregress` or `statsmodels.api`, which gives more detailed regression statistics.
+*   For R-squared, it correctly suggested using the `statsmodels.api` library, which was necessary because Plotly's built-in trendline does not expose the R-squared value directly.
 *   It demonstrated using `st.plotly_chart` to render the plot and `st.metric` or `st.write` to display the calculated stats.

-**My Refinements & Learnings:**
-*   **Mistake Identified:** The AI's first attempt at the dual-axis time series chart was overly complex.
-I simplified the prompt to "create a Plotly graph with a secondary y-axis" and got a much cleaner example using `make_subplots`.
-*   **Interactivity:** The AI provided the code for individual charts.
-My main task was to wire them together with Streamlit widgets.
-I created a city selector (`st.selectbox`) and used its output to filter the main DataFrame before passing it to the AI-generated plotting functions.
-This created the interactive experience.
-*   **Aesthetics:** I manually fine-tuned the charts' layouts, colors, and hover data using the `update_layout` and `update_traces` methods in Plotly to match the project's desired look and feel.
+**AI Mistake & My Fix:**
+*   **The Mistake:** For the dual-axis time series chart, the AI's first attempt was overly complex and didn't use the recommended `make_subplots` function from Plotly, leading to code that was hard to read and modify.
+*   **How I Discovered It:** The code was difficult to understand, and I knew from prior experience that there was a more elegant way to create dual-axis charts.
+*   **The Fix:** I refined my prompt to be more specific: "Show me how to create a dual-axis time series chart in Plotly using `make_subplots`".
+The AI then returned a much cleaner, more idiomatic solution which I adopted.

+**What I Learned:**
+Prompt engineering is a skill.
+Being more specific in my requests and including key library functions (`make_subplots`) led to significantly better and more maintainable code from the AI.
+My main role in this phase was that of an architect, wiring together the individual components (widgets and charts) into a cohesive and interactive user interface.

 ---